This guide will take you through the steps required to update Galaxy S6 / S6 Edge to Android 6.0 Marshmallow.

-Step 1 – Download the latest firmware for your Galaxy S6 / Galaxy S6 Edge using instructions given below.
+Step 1 – Download the latest firmware for your Galaxy S6 / Galaxy S6 Edge using the instructions below.

 Step 1.1 – Open Sammobile.com.

-Step 1.3 – Upon selecting the variant, select your country from the drop-down menu.
-If your country name is listed more than once then select according to the carrier.
+Step 1.3 – Upon selecting the variant, choose your country from the drop-down menu.
+If your country name is listed more than once, then select according to the carrier.

 Step 1.4 – After selecting the country (with proper carrier code), a list of available firmware will appear.
 Select the first firmware from a list.

-Note – To be able to access the firmware page, you’ll need to register for a free account.
+Note – To access the firmware page, you’ll need to register for a free account.

 Step 2 – Also, download firmware flashing software Odin from here.

 Step 3 – Now switch off the phone and put it in Download mode.
-This can be done by pressing and holding the Volume down button, Home button simultaneously.
+For doing so, press and hold the Volume down button, Home button simultaneously.

 Once you get into the download mode screen, a warning message should appear.
 Finally, press the Volume up button to start Downloading mode.